selkovjr/osx-userland-chromium/README.md

 - **Camera/Media Support**: Full media device access enabled
 - **macOS GUI Integration**: Proper app bundle with Chromium icon and naming
 - **Tab Search URL Matching**: Tab search menu (Command-Shift-A) matches and highlights full tab URLs, not just tab titles or hostnames.
 See `patches/tab-search-url.patch`.
+- **Case-Sensitive URL Matching**: Prevents the omnibox from replacing the current URL with a history item based on case-insensitive matching.
+The user's exact typed text is preserved.
+See `patches/omnibox-case-sensitive-url.patch`.

 ### 🔧 Technical Improvements
 - **User Agent**: Modified to report as Chrome for web compatibility